patricklouisw/aws-rest-crud/learning-docs/Access_control.md

 #### How to call on postman

 ##### Practical Use case
-- Check validity of ID token or access token
+- Check validity and expiration of tokens such as id token, access token and refresh token.